Raymond DeWalt

 Raymond Elmer DeWalt (October 9, 1885 – May 8, 1961) was an American inventor and entrepreneur, who invented the radial arm saw in 1922.
-In 1924, he founded DeWALT Products Company in Leola, Pennsylvania, to manufacture and sell the “Wonder-Worker” (his name for the radial arm saw).
-He extended services into Canada in 1953.
+In 1924, he founded DeWALT Products Company in Leola, Pennsylvania, to manufacture and sell the "Wonder-Worker" (his name for the radial arm saw).
+As the company was reaching an early pinnacle of success, he sold it to found a religious communal order.
+He later went on to become a shop teacher at Mechanicsburg Highschool.
 He was born in Oakville Cumberland County, Pennsylvania and died in Mechanicsburg.